GabrielMoreau/oberapk/README.md

 where Reprepro stores the packages that Oberapk pushes.

-In case your repository is signed, which is better, either you manually push the updates by doing an oberapk upgrade all regularly in order to put the passphrase of the key, or you have a key without passphrase as it is sometimes done for SSH keys (which is dangerous), or you have a GPG agent that keeps the passphrase in RAM.
+In case your repository is signed, which is better, either you manually push the updates by doing an `oberapk upgrade all` regularly in order to put the passphrase of the key, or you have a key without passphrase as it is sometimes done for SSH keys (which is dangerous), or you have a GPG agent which keeps in RAM the passphrase that you manually enter shortly after each reboot.

 ## Repository / Contribute